maria15034/MAI-Project/README.md

 This is the repository for my final year project at TCD on battery health estimation.

 Here you will find the following,
-1. The data generation uses the code by Dr. Seongbeom Lee from https://github.com/DEARLIBS, which I have adapted for the purpose of my project.
+1. The data generation code which is based on the implementation by Dr. Seongbeom Lee from https://github.com/DEARLIBS.
 1. The code I used to pre-process the generated raw data.
 3. The code for modelling it using both LSTM and SVR.